JaneEye: A 12-nm 2K-FPS 18.9-$\mu$J/Frame Event-based Eye Tracking Accelerator: Introduction

 \section{Introduction}

 Extended Reality (XR) is rapidly reshaping how people perceive and engage with digital environments.
-Eye tracking, which monitors and records eye movements, has become crucial for creating immersive XR experiences \cite{plopski2022eye}, particularly following the Apple Vision Pro launch in June 2023.
-By enabling gaze-based interactions \cite{fernandes2023leveling,hu2022gaze,ding2024facet}, eye tracking allows users to navigate and control virtual spaces simply by looking.
-While significant progress has been made toward integrating this technology into wearable devices \cite{menendez2024eye}, challenges such as latency and power consumption must still be overcome to deliver smooth user experiences \cite{fernandes2023leveling}.
+Eye tracking, which monitors and records eye movements, has become crucial for creating immersive XR experiences~\cite{plopski2022eye}, particularly following the launch of the Apple Vision Pro in June 2023.
+By enabling gaze-based interactions~\cite{fernandes2023leveling,hu2022gaze,ding2024facet}, eye tracking allows users to navigate and control virtual spaces simply by looking.
+While significant progress has been made toward integrating this technology into wearable devices~\cite{menendez2024eye}, challenges such as latency and power consumption still need to be addressed to deliver a smooth user experience~\cite{fernandes2023leveling}.

 The human eye is the fastest-moving organ, capable of movements exceeding 300°/s~\cite{ramachandran2002encyclopedia}.
-Eye tracking requires extremely high sampling rates (kilohertz) to capture rapid eye movements, ensuring smooth tracking and reducing motion sickness in virtual environments.
-To be integrated into mobile devices, eye tracking systems must be extremely power-efficient and lightweight to accommodate limited battery capacity and compact form factors.
-However, current head-mounted devices (HMDs) with traditional frame-based eye-tracking systems consume high energy when achieving kilohertz frame rates.
+Eye tracking requires extremely high sampling rates (in the kilohertz range) to capture rapid eye movements, ensuring smooth tracking and reducing motion sickness in virtual environments.
+To be integrated into mobile devices, eye tracking systems must be extremely power-efficient and lightweight, accommodating limited battery capacity and compact form factors.
+However, current head-mounted devices (HMDs) with traditional frame-based eye-tracking systems consume a significant amount of energy when achieving kilohertz frame rates.
 They capture full images at fixed intervals regardless of scene changes, meaning each frame involves reading data from all pixels.
 The large data volumes require high bandwidth and significant energy for transfer and processing, posing challenges for real-time applications on wearable devices.
-A recent study reports tracking delays between 45 and 81\,ms in various HMD eye trackers \cite{stein2021comparison}, falling short of kilo-hertz frame rates.
+A recent study reports tracking delays between 45 and 81\,ms in various HMD eye trackers~\cite{stein2021comparison}, falling short of kilohertz frame rates.